 So by the time Nathan got into 1st grade, I was still fighting to get him to write his name.
 By the end of 1st grade, he had a diagnosis of ADHD, sensory processing disorder (SPD), developmental coordination disorder (DCD), and oppositional defiant disorder (ODD).
 (The ODD was dropped after he went on non-stimulant medication for his ADHD).

 Despite the diagnoses, I still knew VERY LITTLE about how to deal with these issues.

 Not only could I not get Nathan to write his name, I couldn’t get him to write down more than a couple of words at a time.
 As a result, it would often take hours for him to finish his homework.
 (We were still in public school until the end of 3rd grade, and spelling homework was required every night, from 1st grade on).

-As a result of his unwillingness to cooperate with my “suggestions,” I had to start getting creative.
+As a result of his unwillingness to cooperate with my “suggestions,” I had to start getting creative at encouraging math and writing.
 Like I said a minute ago, I had no real clue how to deal with Nathan’s sensory and coordination issues.
 He had occupational therapy.
 However, I still found it difficult to get him to do the things the OT suggested.
 Oftentimes it seemed like a behavioral issue.
 And I did do my best to “follow the directions.”
 But it was so hard at times!